SomedudeX/mpeg-convert/README.md

   ```

 If you would like to launch this script from anywhere, you can add it to the path (duh)
+> [!NOTE]
+> The installation instructions are for systems running Unix-based systems (macOS/Linux), and has not been tested with Windows.

 ## Troubleshooting